Digvijay Singh (golfer)

 Digvijay Singh Chahal (born 30 January 1972) is a professional golfer from India currently playing on the Professional Golf Tour of India and the Asian Tour.

 Early life and amateur career

 In 1972, Singh was born in New Delhi to an Indian Army officer (Col Niranjan Singh).
+His sister Chitrangada Singh is an actress.
 He had a solid amateur campaign, winning the Sri Lankan Amateur Championship in 1996 and 1997.

 He represented India in the Eisenhower Trophy in 1996 and 1998, and in the Nomura Cup in 1995 and 1997.
 He also played in the Asian Games in Bangkok in 1998.

 Professional career

 In 1999, Singh turned professional.
 Singh currently holds 12 career wins on the PGTI, where he has had most of his success.
 He played his first full season on the Asian Tour in 2008 after 8 previous attempts to obtain his card.
 He enjoyed a 4th-place finish in his debut event in 2008 at the Indian Masters.
 He finished 2008 with $186,000 in earnings and a 30th-place finish on the Order of Merit.

 Singh won the DDA Open in 2006 after Ashok Kumar made a crucial mistake on the 16th hole on Sunday.
 His first win on the PGTI came in 2008 at the Players Championship.
 It was his first professional win in over 2 years and 12th professional win.